nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 - Any external operators are available in modules in your `dist-packages` or contained in `PYTHONPATH`.

 :::{note}
-While python applications do not need to be built, they might depend on operators that wrap C++ operators.
-All python operators built-in in the SDK already ship with the python bindings pre-built.
-Follow {ref}`this section<python-wrapped-operators>` if you are wrapping C++ operators yourself to use in your python application.
+While Python applications do not need to be built, they might depend on operators that wrap C++ operators.
+All Python operators built-in in the SDK already ship with the Python bindings pre-built.
+Follow {ref}`this section<python-wrapped-operators>` if you are wrapping C++ operators yourself to use in your Python application.
 :::

 You can then run your application by running `python3 my_app.py`.